zapitonline/zapit/README.md

 # zapit
-ERC20 Token conrtract for the only blockchain-verified product reviews platform Zapit.
+ERC20 Token contract for the only blockchain-verified product reviews platform Zapit.

 Zapit identifies the existing diminishing quality of product reviews on Amazon.
 It aims to re-establish trust between online sellers and consumers.
 With blockchain-based